Wallace Wilkerson

 Wallace Wilkerson (c.
 1834 – May 16, 1879) was an American stockman who was sentenced to death by the Territory of Utah for the murder of William Baxter.
 Wilkerson professed his innocence, but chose to die by firing squad over hanging or decapitation.
-The execution was botched; Wilkerson took up to 27 minutes to die because the firing squad missed his heart.
+The execution was botched; Wilkerson took up to 27 minutes to die after the firing squad missed his heart.

 His case, Wilkerson v.
 Utah, was heard by the Supreme Court of the United States and continues to be cited in present-day case law involving cruel and unusual punishment.

 Background

 Wallace Wilkerson was born in Quincy, Illinois, to a Mormon family.
 At the age of eight, he moved with his parents to the Territory of Utah.
 At the age of seventeen, Wilkerson was working as a stockman and horse breaker.
 He enlisted several times in the military, once serving as a drummer in San Francisco, California.

 In 1877, Wilkerson lived at Payson in Utah Territory and worked with his brothers at Homansville.
 He frequented a saloon nearby at Eureka.
 The bartender, William Baxter, called Wilkerson a "California Mormon", which was considered a slur, and once used a six shooter to break up a conflict between Wilkerson and another patron in the saloon.